john2796/Sprint-Challenge-RDBMS/README.md

-# Sprint Challenge: RDBMS and SQL - Projects & Actions
+# xSprint Challenge: RDBMS and SQL - Projects & Actions

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
 This Sprint explored Adding Data Persistence to Web API's and you were taught the following modules: Introduction to Relational Databases and SQL, Inserting and Modifying Data, Querying Data; Migrations and Seeds and Introduction to Data Modeling.
 In your challenge for this Sprint, you will demonstrate proficiency by creating an API that pesist data to SQLite3.

-## Instructions
+## x Instructions

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**